Tw1ddle/samcodes-chartboost/README.md

 * Caching and showing interstitials.
 * Caching and showing the "more apps" panel.
 * Caching and showing rewarded videos.
-* Custom delegate for receiving and handling events.
+* Customizable listener for reacting to events.
-* Custom locations.
+* Custom ad locations.

 Doesn't support:
 * Chartboost Store features.